GericoVi/virtual_swirlgenerator/README.md

 ## Limitations
 - Only su2 format for the boundary condition is currently supported by the *writeBC* modules
 - Only su2 mesh format can be read directly by the *pre* module
-- Only supports incompressible boundary conditions
+- Vortex method only supports incompressible boundary conditions